bugzbit/bugzbit.github.io/_posts/2020-05-21-the-most-expensive-stuff-ever-bought--some-of-them-are-just-awesome.md

 featured: false
 ---

-From Dead Sharks to Golden Cars, here are some of the most expensive stuff ever
+From Dead Sharks to Golden Cars, here are some of the most expensive stuff ever bought.
+Some of them are just unbelievable

-bought

 **1\.
 Parking Spot in Manhattan : $1 million**